 A key deliverable of the initial session is the mentoring agreement, developed by each mentoring partnership.
 This agreement sets out what each partnership hopes to achieve throughout the program, tasks that need to occur, how communication will be maintained, and planned expenditure of funds.
 This agreement is constantly referred to throughout the program and is a contract between the mentor and mentee to which they can be held accountable.

-Checking in (June, regional location)
+(June, regional location)

 “The relaxed atmosphere of the workshop was great.
 It made for easy sharing – especially for a shy person like me”